Generic name: zidovudine (oral/injection) [ zye-DOE-vyoo-deen ]

-Zidovudine can lower blood cells that help your body fight infections and help circulate oxygen in your body.
+Zidovudine can lower blood cells that help your body fight infections and help circulate oxygen.
 Zidovudine can also cause severe or life-threatening effects on your liver.

 Call your doctor if you have symptoms such as: fever, flu symptoms, unusual tiredness, mouth sores, pale skin, cold hands and feet, upper stomach pain, dark urine, or jaundice (yellowing of the skin or eyes).

 Before taking this medicine

 You should not use zidovudine if you are allergic to it.